 Archuleta also reminded us that our state’s education system is not limited in outstanding talent and vision to this year’s finalists, but these four represent the abundance of passionate individuals, with innovative minds and caring hearts, teaching in classrooms all over the state. “(Our finalists) understand that as a society, we don't do anything more important than educate our future,” he said.
 “As we celebrate the distinction with this year’s finalists, let us also remember that they represent thousands of other teachers across North Dakota, who are working with equal passion and commitment.
 We cannot possibly honor them all individually, but through Emily, Hannah, Frannie and Leah, we can say thank you to every teacher in every classroom in the state.”

 Tunseth closed her speech by making a similar point, that no one of us can ever accomplish nearly as much as we all can by working together.
 “Every day in the classroom, we have the opportunity to make a lasting difference,” Tunseth said.
 “I'm inspired by the work of my fellow educators to make that possible.
 To my students — past and present — you are my greatest teachers.
 To my family and friends, your unwavering support and example have made this possible.
 And to all of the educators in North Dakota, thank you for your passion, for your heart and for your dedication.
 This work is only the beginning.
 And, together, we can make a meaningful difference in the lives of our North Dakota students, and in the future of education.
-Thank you guys all so much.”
+Thank you all so much.”